pantheon-systems/documentation/source/content/guides/global-cdn/06-global-cdn-faq.md

 Refer to [Cloudflare Domain Configuration](/cloudflare).

-### For how long are Let's Encrypt certificates valid and what happens when they expire?
+### How long are Let's Encrypt certificates valid and what happens when they expire?

 Let's Encrypt certificates are valid for 90 days and are automatically updated on the platform before they expire.